 Any team that agrees to abide by these rules will be admitted during any semester, before the first contest, upon application to join the league.
+Only teams from schools in NYC proper are eligible for awards.
+Non-NYC teams are encouraged to register and participate unofficially.

 There are four divisions of the NYCIML: the Soph-Frosh, Junior, Senior A and Senior B divisions.
 There will be five Senior A and Senior B meets, three Junior meets and three Soph-Frosh meets each semester.